bigsens-iot/bigsens-service-gateway/PROTOCOL.md

 All payloads and reply are in `json` format.
 The column `R` in the tables means mandatory `M` or optional `O` property.

 ### SERVICE_ANNCE
+Service announcement.
 Must be sent after connection to the `Root Service`.

 **Event payload:**